 To make the HopLink work, replace AFFILIATE with your affiliate nickname and VENDOR with the vendor nickname.
 Some ClickBank vendors have their nickname listed on their product website if they have a page for affiliates.

 To add a Tracking ID to a readable HopLink, add /?tid= followed by your Tracking ID to the end of the HopLink URL.
-The Tracking ID is case sensitive, so upper and lowercase characters are stored and passed back correctly.
+The tracking ID can only contain letters, lowercase letters, and underscores.

 Testing Your HopLink